platformsh/platformsh-docs/src/development/troubleshoot.md

 ### Cron jobs

-In order to switch containers, we need to wait for all the current running tasks to finish.
-Long running cron jobs prevent the container from switching.
+Containers cannot be shutdown while long-running tasks are active.
+That means long-running cron jobs will block a container from being shut down to make way for a new deploy.

-First, make sure your custom cron jobs execution times are low and that they are running properly.
-Second, investigate your application cron jobs, as they can invoke other services in unexpected ways, which may increase execution time.
+For that reason, make sure your custom cron jobs execution times are low and that they are running properly.
+Be aware that cron jobs may invoke other services in unexpected ways, which can increase execution time.

 **note**
 Drupal's `drush core-cron` run installed module's cron task.
 Those can be, for example; evicting invalid cache, updating database records, regenerating assets.
 Be sure to frequently benchmark the `drush core-cron` command in all your environments, as it is a common source of performance issues.